rileyeaton-ubc/COSC519-Jersey-Number-Recognition/progress_journal.md

 - Figured out how to train parseq on new data
 - tested synthetic images in very small dataset.
 Found it performed worse.
 Adjusted generation to add brightness and color randomness, and generated 100k images rather than ~2k
-- Noticed that some of the dataset is mislabled, definately interesting to look through.
+- Noticed that some of the dataset is mislabeled, definitely interesting to look through.
 Some outputs were -1 when jersey was very clearly visible
-- Found an issue with the prediciton consolidation if only one unique prediction it produces -1 rather than the prediction
+- Found an issue with the prediction consolidation if only one unique prediction it produces -1 rather than the prediction

 ### Agenda